Committee on Educational Affairs

 Committee Mandate

-A major part of the Committee on Educational Affairs’ responsibility is to evaluate the content and quality of the ASH annual meeting as well as the Friday Satellite Symposia; each committee member is expected to evaluate at least two sessions for the Real Time Education Program Peer Review.
+A major part of the Committee on Educational Affairs’ responsibility is to evaluate the content and quality of the ASH annual meeting as well as the Friday Satellite Symposia.
+Each committee member is expected to evaluate at least two sessions for the Real Time Education Program Peer Review.
 Members of the Committee on Educational Affairs are prohibited from participating in the Friday Satellite Symposia.
-The committee’s assessments are shared with the Education Program Co-Chairs and then the Annual Meeting Accredited Education Committee.
-The Committee on Educational Affairs takes an advisory role in the planning of the Education Program of the annual meeting with the selection of individual session chairs resting with the current year’s Education Program Co-Chairs and approval by the Annual Meeting Accredited Education Committee.
-The Chair of the Committee on Educational Affairs assists in the preparation of materials for the re-accreditation application to the ACCME (every four to six years) for the ASH CME program.
+The committee’s assessments are shared with the Education Program Co-Chairs and subsequently with the Annual Meeting Accredited Education Committee.
+The Committee on Educational Affairs takes an advisory role in planning the Education Program of the annual meeting, including ensuring appropriate representation of basic science, translational research, and PhD‑relevant content.
+Selection of individual session chairs rests with the current year’s Education Program Co-Chairs, with approval by the Annual Meeting Accredited Education Committee.

 The Committee on Educational Affairs structure includes the following liaison positions: